dcruces/generatest/README.md

    b- yarn shall be installed, version 1.22.10 or higher

-   c- Use a Linux or Mac computer (it was not tested on MS Windows so can't guarantee will work in this target OS)
+   c- Use a Linux or Mac computer (it was not tested on MS Windows so can't guarantee will work in this target OS.
+To make it work in
+      any target platform I would use docker, but this it outside the scope of this challenge)

 2- Make sure to have your local port TCP 8545 free as this will be used by the local blockchain (ganache-cli)